WELCOME

 Should I marry this person?
 When is the “right time” to have another child?
 Should my aging parents move in with us?
 All these life-altering questions at the juncture of money and love can be overwhelming.

-We are often told that love and money decisions need separate approaches; we should leave romantic decisions to our hearts and make financial choices with our heads.
+We're often told that love and money decisions need separate approaches; we should leave romantic decisions to our hearts and make financial choices with our heads.

 However, labor economist and Stanford Professor Emerita Myra Strober and social innovation leader Abby Davisson know that money and love are interdependent; relationship decisions involve money and career as well as love, and career decisions affect family.